AayushK-othari/braid/README.md

 - Guaranteed-valid decoding via a valence state machine — the entire point of SELFIES.
 - Fragment separator for scaffold-first generation — SAFE (Noutahi et al., 2023).

 Every individual mechanism is published.
-The *combination* converged with an independently sketched proposal ("OMNIMOL") on all four ideas, which is evidence that the design space has an attractor there — **not** evidence of novelty.
+This particular combination is where the novelty lies.

 ---

-## What is verified
+## Verified

 Reproduce with `python -m pytest tests/`: